Eucile/galactic-calculator-test/README.md

 ## Specs

-1. The program will return a user's age, using the Date object.
+1. The program will return a user's age.
   1. Input: (20)
   2. Output: (20)